 BUT…am I allowed to whine and complain about crippling anxiety if I don’t take the easiest course of action to rid myself of it by: DOING THE THINGS THAT NEED TO BE DONE.

 I don’t know.
 Like I said – this is why I call it Anxiety-Induced Paralysis.
 It’s like I’m so overwhelmed some days that I deliberately choose to do things not even close to my list of Things To Do for the day.
 I watched 2 episodes of Gilmore Girls last night and read for an hour.
 And that covered basically all of the hours between getting home from work and going to bed, meaning I didn’t do anything productive so I slept restlessly and woke at 3:15am.
+Part of me wanted to do what my friend suggested and check out somewhere like shop weed online so I could relax, but I didn’t.

 I have found another thing that contributes to Anxiety-Induced Paralysis.
 Usually it’s when some sort of event has occurred that is making the news that has triggered my need to respond/address things on a platform of some sort.
 Sometimes I end up discussing Trans Advocacy on my blog.
 Other times I use Facebook to promote empathy of Moms who lose their kids at Zoos.
 But in either situation, if I see something I feel the need to respond to, it will keep me from focusing on anything else until I get the response out there somehow.
 It’s a weird compulsion which is part of why I’ve had no problem in the last several years calling myself a “writer”.
 I mean, I don’t make money off of it, but the compulsion to write is so strong it is something I can’t ignore.